jawj/zapatos-docs/src/index.md

 }
 ```

-The types are, I hope, reasonably self-explanatory. `authors.Selectable` is what I'll get back from a `SELECT` query on this table. `authors.Whereable` is what I can use in a `WHERE` condition: everything's optional, and I can include arbitrary SQL. `authors.Insertable` is what I can `INSERT`: it's similar to the `Selectable`, but any fields that are `NULL`able and/or have `DEFAULT` values are allowed to be missing, `NULL` or `DEFAULT`. `authors.Updatable` is what I can `UPDATE` the table with: like what I can `INSERT`, but all columns are optional: it's (roughly) a `Partial<authors.Insertable>`.
+The type names are, I hope, reasonably self-explanatory. `authors.Selectable` is what I'll get back from a `SELECT` query on this table. `authors.Whereable` is what I can use in a `WHERE` condition: everything's optional, and I can include arbitrary SQL. `authors.Insertable` is what I can `INSERT`: it's similar to the `Selectable`, but any fields that are `NULL`able and/or have `DEFAULT` values are allowed to be missing, `NULL` or `DEFAULT`. `authors.Updatable` is what I can `UPDATE` the table with: like what I can `INSERT`, but all columns are optional: it's (roughly) a `Partial<authors.Insertable>`.

-`schema.d.ts` includes a few other types that get used internally, including some handy type mappings, such as this one:
+`schema.d.ts` includes some other types that get used internally, including handy type mappings like this one:

 ```typescript:norun
 export type SelectableForTable<T extends Table> = {